Nerve Repair Supplementation

 - General Peripheral Neuropathy.
 (Well, our treatments typically don’t treat peripheral neuropathy, that’s more systemic secondary due to some more metabolic conditions such as diabetes or any chronic medications, or other things that are more systemic).
 But some of the Supplementations we discuss today could potentially help these conditions.

-- Compressive Neuropathies, these fall under the category of things like Carpal Tunnel Syndrome, Thoracic Outlet Syndrome, Cubital Tunnel Syndrome, Tarsal Tunnel Syndrome, Peroneal Nerve injuries.
+- Compressive Neuropathies, these fall under the category of things like Carpal Tunnel Syndrome, Thoracic Outlet Syndrome, Cubital Tunnel Syndrome, Tarsal Tunnel Syndrome, Peroneal Nerve injuries, and Baxter’s Neuropathy.
 And we can treat all of these with advanced regenerative orthobiologics, such as platelet-rich plasma via a nerve hydro-dissection.
 But, there may be a simpler option to help recover from these injuries, such as supplementation that we’ll be discussing today.

 - Crush Injuries that typically happen from fractures, bad traumas, and common nerves affected by this are Tibial nerve, Radial nerve and as well as Intercostal nerves that run adjacent to the ribs that can get damaged in a rib fracture.